Home > News/Videos > Blog > What is manifold for solenoid valve and air control valve?

 What is manifold for solenoid valve and air control valve?cid=861

-Modular design means that the valve positions are modular, consisting of a common base plate with valve modules that can be flexibly added or removed at any time.
+Modular design manifold block means that the valve positions are modular, consisting of a common base plate with valve modules that can be flexibly added or removed at any time.
 Each valve position is an independent small module, and the base plate integrates pneumatic channels and electrical bus interfaces.

 Advantages: